shadyrispy/irminsul/docs/src/02-quickstart.md

 Irminsul also supports a couple of command line flags when launching from a terminal:

 - `--capture-backend <pktmon|pcap>` (or `-b`): on Windows you can choose between the `pktmon` backend (default) and the cross-platform `pcap` backend.
 On other platforms only `pcap` is available.
-- `--no-admin`: skip the automatic elevation prompt if you prefer to launch without requesting administrator rights.
+- `--no-admin`: skip the automatic elevation prompt if you prefer to launch without requesting admin/root rights.